Floorp-Projects/Floorp/intl/docs/dataintl.rst

 --------------------------------------------

-API which can be used to format an interval or a date into a textual representation of a relative time such as **5 minutes ago** or **in 2 days**.
+API which can be used to format an interval or a date into a textual representation of a relative time, such as **5 minutes ago** or **in 2 days**.

 This API is in the process of standardization and in its raw form will not handle any calculations to select the best unit.
-It is inteded to just offer a way to format a value.
+It is intended to just offer a way to format a value.

 `mozIntl` wrapper extends the functionality providing the calculations and